Healthcare in Egypt

 If you want to travel somewhere by taxi, try to book it via your hotel.
 They will normally have a preferred provider, or a small group of them, whose services could be better than a taxi you hail on the street.
 It is unwise to take a taxi or microbus alone, particularly if you are female.

-The FCO advise that several Western women have been victims of sexual and physical assault in recent years.
-It’s important for female tourists to avoid situations where an assault could take place and avoid risks such as travelling alone wherever possible.
+The FCDO guidance for Egypt advises that several Western women have been victims of sexual and physical assault in recent years.
+Female tourists should be mindful of the sort of opportunities that an unscrupulous person might take and travel accompanied if possible.

 Report any crimes to the Egyptian Tourist Police immediately.
 If you need to make a claim with your travel insurer, they will require a police report.